 1. There are not that many flat handicaps run on heavy ground (though results are similar to the below)

 2. In non-handicap events - novice races and the like - it is as likely that a horse outclasses its rivals as it is that a horse 'out-acts' its rivals on the prevailing squelchy grass

 Let's first look at the performance of horses in handicap races being run on heavy ground.
 The table below is sorted by number of previous heavy ground wins.

 As we can see, the vast majority of horses have yet to win on heavy ground, and many of them will have never encountered such a test before.
+Indeed, after failing on a first attempt in the deep, many will never encounter such a test again.

 Materially, note the correlation between number of heavy ground wins and the win percentage in subsequent heavy ground handicaps.
-Ignoring the solitary 6-time heavy ground winner that failed to score a seventh mud success, we can see a clear linear relationship between number of heavy ground wins and subsequent win strike rate.
+Ignoring the small group of 5- and 6-time heavy ground winners that failed to score a further mud success, we can see a fair relationship between number of heavy ground wins and subsequent heavy win strike rate.